 - salt and freshly ground pepper to taste

-Whisk eggs, 2 tbsp parsley, semolina flour, grated parmesan, pecorino, cayenne pepper, and nutmeg together in a bowl until well blended.
+- Whisk eggs, 2 tablespoon parsley, semolina flour, grated parmesan, pecorino, cayenne pepper, and nutmeg together in a bowl until well blended.

 IF YOU LIKED THIS STRACCIATELLA ALLA ROMANA RECIPE YOU MAY ALSO LIKE...

 Slow Cooker Chicken Fajita Soup Restless Chipotle